plaaxer/CommunicationAPI/README.md

 to be a process in the virtualized OS

 ## Components of each Autonomous Vehicle

-In the third release of this project we present a communication API for autonomous systems that supports both communication between processes (components) and virtual machines (vehicles).
-It features zero-copying packet handling, immediate propagation on frames arrival, and latency testing.
+In the fourth release of this project we present a communication API that handles typed messages subscriptions, being possible to make requests for informations and receive responses for other vehicles that owns these data.

 Note: for more information, see the Documentation specifications.